Curves of maximal moduli on K3 surfaces: Global 1-forms and stability

 For a complex K3 surface $X$, it is easy to see that $E/\deg E\in G$ for every elliptic curve $E$ on $X$.
 Since by hypothesis the elliptic curves generate the ample cone $\Amp(X)$ of $X$, $\Amp(X)$ is generated by $G$.
 If $\Omega_X^1$ is destabilised by a line bundle $L$, then $L$ is numerically trivial.
 For K3 surfaces, this implies that $L = \OO_X$, so that $H^0(\Omega_X^1(-L)) = H^0(\Omega_X^1) \ne 0$ which is a contradiction. \end{proof}

-\begin{Remark} In positive characteristic, Langer \cite[\S 4]{langer15} has proved that K3 surfaces admitting a quasi-elliptic fibration (e.g., unirational K3 surfaces in characteristic 2) do not have semi-stable cotangent bundle.
+\begin{Remark} In positive characteristic, Langer \cite[\S 4]{langer15} proves that K3 surfaces not dominated by $\PP^2$ have strongly semistable cotangent bundle, and that K3 surfaces admitting a quasi-elliptic fibration (e.g., unirational K3 surfaces in characteristic 2) do not have semistable cotangent bundle.
+If semistable, then $\Omega^1_X$ must also be stable as $\HH^0(X, \Omega^1_X)=0$ is known for an arbitrary K3.
 We expect Question \ref{q:nef cone} to still have a positive answer here though.
 In fact if one could furthermore assume that all the genus $1$ curves generating the nef cone admit normalisations which deform to unramified morphisms (something which does not occur for fibres of a quasi-elliptic fibrations), the above proof goes through. \end{Remark}

 We conclude this section by giving the proof of Nakayama's Theorem in arbitrary characteristic.
 This proof is essentially the same as in \cite[Theorem 7.8]{bdpp} (which draws from Nakayama's original proof from \cite{Nakayama}) with the necessary adjustments for positive characteristic in place.